HunterZ/UniLight/README.md

 ## Usage
 Simply launch UniLight and forget about it.
 Configure Windows to launch it at startup if you want.

-UniLight appears as a system tray icon that looks like a color wheel, and polls the Windows accent color at a rate of 1Hz (to minimize CPU usage).
-On startup and whenever any changes are detected, it calls the LightFX/AlienFX and Logitech Gaming LED APIs to set all RGB LEDs to the current accent color.
+UniLight appears as a system tray icon that looks like a color wheel, and listens for changes to accent color or other conditions that may affect LED color synchronization.
+On startup and whenever any relevant changes are detected, it calls the LightFX/AlienFX and Logitech Gaming LED APIs to set all RGB LEDs to the current accent color.

 Hovering the mouse cursor over the UniLight tray icon will produce a tooltip containing status information, including the current and last accent colors, and whether they were successfully applied to Alienware and/or Logitech devices.

-Right-clicking the tray icon will bring up an about/exit menu, while left-clicking brings up the About popup.
+Right-clicking the tray icon will bring up a context menu with self-explanatory selections, while left-clicking performs a manual color synchronization.

 ## System Requirements
 I'm not 100% sure about these.
 I tried to implement the Alienware and Logitech API access in such a way that it will fail gracefully if either API is not supported on your system.
 UniLight will also attempt to re-apply the color on every color change, so that there is some hope of avoiding a restart if relevant peripherals are (re)connected after UniLight has already been launched.
 I haven't tried to make it any more aggressive because I have to poll both APIs (neither provides a notification callback mechanism) and I don't want UniLight to have a noticeable performance impact on gaming or other tasks.

 UniLight should load the AlienFX and/or Logitech Gaming LED DLLs that you have installed as part of Alienware Command Center (minimum version unknown; I'm currently on 4.5.19) and Logitech Gaming Software (version 8.55 or higher required for LED support), respectively.
 Also, the binary distribution of this program is 32-bit for maximum compatibility (I'm running it on 64-bit systems, so I know it works there).

+As of version 1.1, UniLight is completely event-driven and no longer polls the Windows accent color on a timer.
+The result should be extremely minimal CPU usage.

 ## Tools used
 This project was created with Microsoft Visual Studio Community 2015, Alienware AlienFX 1.0 SDK (formerly Dell LightFX), and Logitech Gaming LED SDK.